genesis-community/bosh-genesis-kit/MANUAL.md

 only has permissions to interact with its own deployments and upload releases and stemcells and expose it via exodus data to the blacksmith kit.

+# Node Exporter

+To add the node exporter for integration with Prometheus, add the `node-exporter` feature.
+There are no parameters needed for this feature.

 # External Database Support

 This kit supports using a database for the BOSH Director, UAA, and CredHub